Curriculum

 Analyze and identify profit opportunities and threats in different industry and competitive environments; Analyze and identify a firm’s valuable assets, resources and capabilities and how they might be protected, leveraged, and extended in the market; Learn how to organize your company to be the best prepared to adapt its strategy over time as the market environment changes; and how to use organic growth as well as mergers, acquisitions, joint ventures, alliances, and divestitures to ensure that the firm maintains the proper scale and scope to compete effectively over time.

 Our two-day, on-campus experience is designed to welcome you to the Smith School community.
-You’ll get started on coursework, get to know the faculty and staff at the University of Maryland, College Park, and join classmates in the program for some team building.
+You’ll start coursework, get to know the faculty and staff at the University of Maryland, College Park, and join classmates in the program for team-building.

 Finance Electives